codehaus/groovy-native-launcher/README.txt

 by ms cl compiler (visual c++).

 The launcher has been built in such a way that only groovy.c has groovy dependent stuff.
-It is simple to use the other source files to build a native laucher for any java program.
+It is simple to use the other source files to create a native laucher for any java program.

 Great care has been taken to avoid possibility of buffer overflows.
-The common c-convention of using "big enough" buffer is not used - instead memory is allocated dynamically after calculating how much is needed.
+The common c-convention of using "big enough" buffer is avoided if at all possible - instead memory is allocated dynamically after calculating how much is needed.
 The only exception to this rule is places where the posix or os specific API used must be called w/ a preallocated buffer, e.g. realpath function.